Felix Randal

 Hopkins wrote “Felix Randal” in 1880, but this poem was not published until 1918, almost thirty years after Hopkins was dead.

-I myself consider “Felix Randal” Hopkins’s best poem, which is saying a great deal, because his poems mean and have long meant a great deal to me.
+I myself consider “Felix Randal” Hopkins’s best poem, which is saying a great deal, because his poems mean and have long meant so much to me.
 I first read Hopkins when I was nineteen-years-old.
 I’ve not stopped reading him since.
 I will never stop reading him.

 Over the years, I’ve gone back and forth over which of his poems I consider his greatest accomplishment, and “Felix Randal” is the one I now choose.

-As I’ve mentioned before, Gerard Manly Hopkins is one of the very few poets whom I will perfervidly call a true original — he’s at the very toep of my list, in fact, the most original of them all.
+As I’ve mentioned before, Gerard Manley Hopkins is one of the very few poets whom I will perfervidly call a true original — he’s at the very top of my list, in fact, the most original of them all.

-Because of his originality – sourced, I believe, inside the brilliant strangeness of his musically-minded brain – Hopkins’s syntax as well as his language and diction, his meter and metric, his entire writing-style (and his subject-matter too), are often cryptic and odd, difficult to decode.
-Many people do not think Hopkins is worth the effort it takes, and though I disagree, I do not begrudge anyone this opinion.
+Because of his originality – sourced, I believe, inside the Latin-soaked strangeness of his musical brain – Hopkins’s syntax as well as his language and diction, his meter and metric, his entire writing-style (and his subject-matter too), are often cryptic and odd, difficult to decode.
+Many people don’t think Hopkins is worth the effort it takes to decode his literature, and though I disagree, I nonetheless don’t begrudge anyone this assessment.

-As I’ve also discussed, the Petrarchan sonnet – or Italian sonnet, if you prefer (the two terms are synonymous) – is a sonnet which, like the Shakespearean sonnet, has fourteen total lines.
-In the Petrarchan sonnet, as distinguished from the Shakespearean, the first eight lines (the octet) follows a strict ABBAABBA rhyme-pattern, and then in the second section (the sestet), the final six lines are patterned CDCDCD.
-Traditionally in Petrarchan sonnets, sestets will sometimes vary in their rhyme-scheme, but the pattern Gerard Hopkins chose for “Felix Randal,” as he did for many of his other poems, is the most traditional pattern for the Petrarchan.
+As I’ve also discussed, the Petrarchan sonnet – or Italian sonnet, if you prefer (the two terms are synonymous) – is a sonnet which, like the English or Shakespearean sonnet (those two terms are also synonymous), contains a total of fourteen lines all of which having a rhyming mate.
+In the Petrarchan sonnet, as distinguished from the Shakespearean, the first eight lines (the octet) follows a strict ABBAABBA rhyme-pattern, and then in the second section (the sestet), the final six lines are usually patterned CDCDCD.
+I say “usually” because in Petrarchan sonnets, sestets can vary in their rhyme-scheme.
+The pattern Gerard Hopkins chose for “Felix Randal,” as he did for most of his other Petrarchan sonnets, is the most traditional.

 “Felix Randal” was written about a real-life person, a farrier in Liverpool named Felix Spencer, who died of tuberculosis.
-Hopkins in the capacity of priest administered to this dying man, who was once so strong and vital and powerful — “powerful amidst peers” — and who was also a happy man (“all thy more boisterous years”).
+Hopkins in the capacity of priest administered to this dying man, who was once so strong and vital and powerful — “powerful amidst peers” — and who was also a boisterous and happy man.

-There is, let us note, in this entire poem a subtle sense of softness and serenity, even in dying: serenity in coming to terms with death and joy in life and vitality, joy in work, joy in strength and health.
+There is in this entire poem a subtle sense of softness and serenity, even in dying: serenity in coming to terms with death and joy in life and vitality, joy in work, joy in strength and health.

 Gerard Hopkins the compassionate priest administered to Felix when Hopkins was living in Bedford Leigh, not far from the city of Liverpool.

 Many think of the word as synonymous with “blacksmith,” but this isn’t quite accurate.
-The work of the farrier is related to the work of the blacksmith, but the two terms shouldn’t be conflated.
+The work of the farrier is related to the work of the blacksmith, but they’re not the same thing.

 Farriers are a subdivision of blacksmithing.

-Farriers work specifically with horses, and though farriers do require considerable training in blacksmithing, so that they may properly craft horseshoes and mend them (or “fettle,” as Hopkins so excellently describes it, and mending is indeed the major theme of this entire poem), farriers are nonetheless more specialized than blacksmiths.
+Farriers work with horses specifically, and though farriers do require considerable training in blacksmithing, so that they may properly craft horseshoes and other tack and mend these things (or “fettle,” as Hopkins so excellently describes it, and mending is indeed the major theme of this entire poem), farriers are nonetheless more specialized than blacksmiths.

-On the other hand, a blacksmith is a smithy who works with iron but may never have any dealing with horses at all, or horse equipment.
+A blacksmith, on the other hand, is a smithy who works with iron but may never have any dealing with horses at all, or horse equipment.

 Observe first the way Gerard Hopkins opens his poem: